jgwill/jgtml/narrative-map.md

 Updated CLI offerings with 'enhancedfdbscan' command and improved error handling.
 - Fixed idscli call to avoid conflicting -new/-old flags.

+### Issue #42 Automation Initiative
+Introduced new automation tools for dataset preparation:
+- `scripts/generate_ttf_mlf_d1.sh` runs TTF and MLF generation in parallel for D1 timeframe instruments.
+- `guidecli_jgtml` exposes short documentation sections from `jgtml/guide_for_llm_agents`.
+- Script now checks for local CDS files before running and aborts with a helpful message if none are found.

 ### branch: codex/fix-conflict-between--new-and--old-arguments-2025-06-18-16-30-36
 - Updated cdscli invocation to pass -uf/-nf flags and validated wrappers, documenting fixes in CHANGELOG.
 Merged main at version 0.0.333 to integrate trading orchestrator.